performant-software/Neatline/docs/final/creating-records.md

   3. This takes you to the import query page.
 Think of a "search" page - you can use any of the available inputs to define a "query" on the Omeka archive that defines which group of items you want to import into the exhibit.
 For example, if you have a large archive with multiple collections, you might just be interested in working with one individual collection, and don't want to clutter up the Neatline exhibit with all of the other unrelated items.
 These fields work just like the corresponding inputs in the default advanced search form in the items interface:

-    1. **Search by a Range**: Enter an individual ID (not so useful) or a range of id's (more useful), and all items that fall within the supplied range will be imported.
+    1. **Search by a range of ID#s (eg: 1-4, 156, 79)**: Enter an individual ID (not so useful) or a range of id's (more useful), and all items that fall within the supplied range will be imported.
 This is useful if you want to just import _all_ of the collection at once - you can enter in "firehose" queries like "1-1000," which, as long as you have fewer than 1,000 items in your collection will import everything.

     2. **Search By Collection**: Select one of the collections from the dropdown to constrain the import to a collection.